Keyboard shortcuts

 A DHT is a decentralized network, but new nodes need an entry point to join.
 These entry points are called bootstrap nodes.

-• Configuration: You can specify custom bootstrap nodes using the --bootstrap flag or the network.bootstrap setting in your config file.
+• Configuration: You can supply custom bootstrap nodes via the --bootstrap flag or the network.bootstrap setting in your config file.
+Note: CLI --bootstrap overrides the config file’s network.bootstrap rather than combining with it.

 Connectivity